eebasso/WarpX/Docs/source/usage/parameters.rst

     This requires the code to be compiled with the spectral solver.
     It also requires the use of the direct current deposition algorithm (by setting ``algo.current_deposition = direct``).

-.. fv:var:: psatd.use_default_v_galilean
+.. pp:param:: psatd.use_default_v_galilean
     :type: `0` or `1`
     :default: `0`

     This can be used in boosted-frame simulations only and sets the Galilean velocity along the :math:`z` direction automatically as :math:`v_{G} = -\sqrt{1-1/\gamma^2}`, where :math:`\gamma` is the Lorentz factor of the boosted frame (set by ``warpx.gamma_boost``).
     See the section :ref:`Numerical Stability and alternate formulation in a Galilean frame <theory-boostedframe-galilean>` for more information on the Galilean algorithm for boosted-frame simulations.

-.. fv:var:: psatd.v_comoving
+.. pp:param:: psatd.v_comoving
     :type: 3 floating-point values
     :unit: units of the speed of light
     :default: ``0.
 0. 0.``